Division of Korea: US occupation of southern Korea

 MacArthur as Supreme Commander for the Allied Powers ended up being in charge of southern Korea from 1945 to 1948 due to the lack of clear orders or initiative from Washington, D.C.
 There was no plan or guideline given to MacArthur from the Joint Chiefs of Staff or the State Department on how to rule Korea.
 Hodge directly reported to MacArthur and GHQ (General Headquarters) in Tokyo, not to Washington, D.C., during the military occupation.
 The three year period of the U.S. Army occupation was chaotic and tumultuous compared to the very peaceful and stable U.S. occupation of Japan from 1945 to 1952.
 Hodge and his XXIV Corps were trained for combat, not for diplomacy and negotiating with the many diverse political groups that emerged in post-colonial southern Korea: former Japanese collaborators, pro-Soviet communists, anti-Soviet communists, right wing groups, and Korean nationalists.
-None of the Americans in the military or the State Department in the Far East in late 1945 even spoke Korean, leading to local Koreans joking about how Korean translators were really running southern Korea.
+None of the Americans in the military or the State Department in the Far East in late 1945 even spoke Korean, leading to jokes among Koreans that Korean translators were really running southern Korea.
 The Provisional Government of the Republic of Korea, which had operated from China, sent a delegation with three interpreters to Hodge, but he refused to meet with them.
 Likewise, Hodge refused to recognize the newly formed People's Republic of Korea and its People's Committees, and outlawed it on 12 December.

 Japanese civilians were repatriated, including nearly all industrial managers and technicians; over 500,000 by December 1945 and 786,000 by August 1946.
 Severe price inflation occurred in the disrupted economy, until in summer 1946 rationing and price controls were imposed.

 In September 1946, thousands of laborers and peasants rose up against the military government.
 This uprising was quickly defeated, and failed to prevent scheduled October elections for the South Korean Interim Legislative Assembly.
 The opening of the Assembly was delayed to December to investigate widespread allegations of electoral fraud.

 Ardent anti-communist Syngman Rhee, who had been the first president of the Provisional Government and later worked as a pro-Korean lobbyist in the US, became the most prominent politician in the South.
 Rhee pressured the American government to abandon negotiations for a trusteeship and create an independent Republic of Korea in the south.
-On 19 July 1947, Lyuh Woon-hyung, the last senior politician committed to left-right dialogue, was assassinated by a 19-year-old man named Han Chigeun, a recent refugee from North Korea and an active member of a nationalist right-wing group.

-The occupation government and then the newly formed South Korean government conducted a number of military campaigns against left-wing insurgents.
+USAMGIK and later the newly formed South Korean government faced a number of left-wing insurgencies, some supported by North Korea, that were eventually suppressed.
 Over the course of the next few years, between 30,000 and 100,000 people were killed.
-Most casualties resulted from the Jeju Uprising.
+Most casualties resulted from the Jeju uprising.